CMPSC-301-Allegheny-College-Spring-2023/lab06-tugi-julien/writing/reflection.md

 Women’s participation rate in the U.S. and the U.K.
-We also used the number of female salaried workers, where the female
+We also used the number of female salaried workers.

 #### What are the limitations to these variables in terms of addressing the above question?

 I do not think the participation rate is a good variable when it comes to addressing the gender wage gap.
 Moreover, obviously, we have a number of female workers and we could definitely see that their numbers are increasing.
 However, to critique this their labor participation rate was much lower than men’s.
 Although we concluded that men had the higher participation rate.
 We could easily notice that women’s growth had much more growth between 2010 and 2019.
-It grew from 62% to 64%%.
+It grew from 62% to 64%.
 However, male-only grew from 80 to 80.3%.

 Women’s unemployment rate was slightly higher than the men’s unemployment rate As more years pass, less women are being unemployed